openshift/enhancements/enhancements/api-review/custom-tags-aws.md

 ## Design Details

+User can add tags during installation for creation of resources with tags.
+Installer creates infrastructure manifests with `resourceTags` to `.spec.platformSpec.aws` of the `Infrastructure.config.openshift.io`.
+Cluster config operator reconciles Infrastructure object, validates and updates `resourcesTags` from `.spec.platformSpec.aws` to  `.status.platformStatus.aws`.
+Operators that operate on aws resources must merge the tags from `.spec.platformSpec.aws`, `.status.platformStatus.aws` and individual component tags.

+The values from `status.platformStatus.aws` will used to only support downgrade.

+In case of precedence conflict or errors, the same will be reported using `Events` by the operators.

+`.status.platformStatus.aws` can be deprecated in the future versions when there is a CRD validation possible to avoid removal of userTags from `.spec.platformSpec.aws`.

 ### Test Plan

-Update the `resourceTags` testcases to check successful update from infrastructure resource.
+Update the `resourceTags` testcases to check successful update from Infrastructure resource.

 ### Graduation Criteria